h0bbl3s/Example_08/README.md

 # Usage notes

+I have included a pre-made font file in the source folder, but feel free to create your own.
-You will need to create the font file in the  Processing IDE:
+You can create the font file in the Processing IDE:

 - copy the font name from the sketch
 - under the "tools" menu click the font tool